|Nutrition Facts (per serving)|

 In a separate bowl, make the tempura batter.
 Combine 1 cup rice flour, egg, salt, and ice cold water.

-Heat oil until the temperature reaches 355 degrees Fahrenheit or 180 degrees Celsius.
+Heat oil until the temperature reaches 355 F or 180 C.

 Dip the vegetables and herbs into the dry rice flour and coat.